seamory/micro-code-restful-server/README.md

 **route**

-route path
+Route path

 **method**

-request method
+Request method

 **sql**

-the sql route path binding. use ?:field_name to bind the post or url arguments. if sql is a array, server will be create a sql transcation, and execution sequence is depend on the sql in which index in array.
+The sql route path binding. use ?:field_name to bind the post or url arguments. if sql is a array, server will be create a sql transcation, and execution sequence is depend on the sql in which index in array.

+**middleware**

 ## New feature preview
 1. support the auth of request.